Beto O'Rourke Supporters Encouraged To Reuse Campaign Signs For 2020

 O’Rourke, 46, was narrowly defeated in the Texas Senate race to incumbent GOP Senator Ted Cruz last week, but not before becoming what Fox News labeled a “national media sensation.”

-As previously noted by the Inquisitr, the loss was taken fairly well by his growing number of supporters–which includes a horde of celebrities–as they have realized this now frees the three-term congressman up to run for president in 2020.
+As previously noted by the Inquisitr, the loss was taken fairly well by his growing number of supporters — including a horde of celebrities — as they have realized that this now frees the three-term congressman up to run for president in 2020.

 “Beto lost?
 That’s ok.
-Now he can run for President,” actress Alyssa Milano tweeted shortly after the election, adding the hashtag “#Beto2020” moments later.
+Now he can run for President,” actress Alyssa Milano wrote on Twitter shortly after the election, adding the hashtag “#Beto2020” moments later.

-Tron star Olivia Wilde felt similarly, tweeting “Beto 2020.
-Let’s do this.”
+Tron: Legacy star Olivia Wilde felt similarly, writing “Beto 2020.
+Let’s do this,” in a Twitter post made to her account.

 Looks like Dems will take the house!
 Do not let all of the other noise tonight deflate you.
 We finally have a check on the President.
 Tonight is a win for democracy.
 Oh and…#Beto2020